-The performance fee (as accrued below, if applicable) is payable during the month immediately following the end of each Performance Period.
-In addition if a Shareholder redeems or switches all or part of their Shares before the end of a Performance Period, any accrued performance
+The performance fee (as accrued below, if applicable) is payable following the end of each Performance Period.
+In addition if a Shareholder redeems or switches all or part of their Shares before the end of a Performance Period, any accrued performance fee with respect to such Shares will crystallise on that Dealing Day and will then become payable to the Investment Manager.
+The High Water Mark is not reset on those Dealing Days on which performance fees crystallise following the redemption or switch of Shares.